At last, Stewart finds his way to Daytona 500 victory lane

 Stewart stepped away from full-time racing at the end of last season, calling it quits after 18 years, 49 wins, three Cup Series championships and more than $125 million in prize money.
 Out of NASCAR, he never said he was retired and planned to race 70 sprint car events at dirt tracks across the country.

+''Tony's very patient.
+And he is astute to the management of the people,'' Busch said. ''There is the self-satisfaction that he gets ... to watch the team perform and put all the puzzle pieces into place.

+''We've made our stable that much stronger with Tony Stewart in this role.''

-Stewart seemed at peace with retirement at Dayton and joked about the perks of shifting into an ownership role.
+Stewart seemed at peace with retirement at Daytona and joked about the perks of shifting into an ownership role.
 He could be late for practice, or skip it completely and no one would care.
 He talked wistfully about how much he would love to run the 24 Hours of Le Mans.

+Stewart-Haas won a championship in 2011 with Stewart and another three years later with Harvick.
+Stewart had bolted Joe Gibbs Racing for the shot at starting his own team with Haas and they ran their first race in 2009.

-He never looked as happy as he did Sunday night - a Monster Energy cap on his head and crammed into photo opps with the rest of his team, smiling and laughing and a Daytona 500 champ at last.
+He never looked as happy as he did Sunday night - a Monster Energy cap on his head and crammed into photo ops with the rest of his team, smiling and laughing as a Daytona 500 champ at last.

 ---